DavidCampbellIII/Public-Space-Congestion-Analyzer-Documentation/docs/quick-start.md

 ## Setting up the Environment

 To correctly set up the simulation environment, there are a few main steps to follow.
-First, add in all objects to the scene with their colliders, and ensure they are marked static.
-Next, be sure to rebake the Nav Mesh.
-Finally, set up the camera so all areas of the simulation environment area viewable.

 1. [Import Objects](#importing-objects-into-the-unity-project)
 2. [Place Objects and Add Colliders](#placing-gameobjects-and-adding-colliders)